MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-A-Office-Secretary-Treasury/part-10-Practice-Before-Internal-Revenue-Service/subpart-B-Duties-Restrictions-Relating-Practice-Before-Internal-Revenue-Service/section-10.34.md

 ##### § 10.34 Standards with respect to tax returns and documents, affidavits and other papers. #####

-(a) *Tax returns.* (1) A practitioner may not willfully, recklessly, or through gross incompetence -
+(a) *Tax returns.* (1) A practitioner may not willfully, recklessly, or through gross incompetence—

-(i) Sign a tax return or claim for refund that the practitioner knows or reasonably should know contains a position that -
+(i) Sign a tax return or claim for refund that the practitioner knows or reasonably should know contains a position that—

 (A) Lacks a reasonable basis;